No HR professional is exempt from the planning.

 General information consists of:

-The disclosure of administrative expenses must include an explanation of any fees and expenses for general plan administrative services that may be charged against participants’ individual accounts on a plan-wide basis and which are not reflected in the total annual operating expenses of the plan’s investment alternatives.
+administrative expenses must include an explanation of any fees and expenses for general plan administrative services that may be charged against participants’ individual accounts on a plan-wide basis and which are not reflected in the total annual operating expenses of the plan’s investment alternatives.
 An example of such an administrative expense is a plan-wide recordkeeping fee.
 The disclosure must explain the basis on which such fees are allocated to each account (e.g., pro rata, per capita).

 In addition to annual reporting, administrative expenses must be reported to each participant in a quarterly statement that reports:

-The disclosure of individual expenses must include an explanation of any fees that may be charged to participants’ accounts on an individual, rather than a plan-wide, basis, and which are not otherwise reflected in the total annual operating expenses of any of a plan’s investment alternatives.
+individual expenses must include an explanation of any fees that may be charged to participants’ accounts on an individual, rather than a plan-wide, basis, and which are not otherwise reflected in the total annual operating expenses of any of a plan’s investment alternatives.
 Examples of these expenses include fees to process plan loans and qualified domestic relations orders, fees for investment advice and brokerage windows, as well as commissions, front or back-end loads or sales charges, redemption fees transfer fees, and optional rider charges in annuity contracts.